-How to Shade Alternate Rows in Excel with Methods?
+How to Shade Alternate Rows in Excel?

 Below is the data I am going to use, you can download the workbook to practice along with me.